Direct Support Fund

 To apply, please complete our short application

-All applicants who are approved will be required to submit a W-9 form before funding is dispersed.
-Our accountant has advised us these funds will be considered income for recipients and at the end of the year a 1099 will be provided.
+All approved applicants must submit a W-9 form before funding is dispersed.
+These funds are considered income for recipients.
+At the end of the year a 1099 form will be provided.

 News & Updates